 Tweed is a very traditional material, often worn by those involved in countryside pursuits such as shooting and hunting.
 More recently though, tweed has generated a much wider appeal and is a smart, stylish option whether you are in the town or country.
 Season after season, tweed products prove immensely popular at The Country Catalogue and are available for men, women and children.
 Read more

-The Jack Murphy Aurnia Ladies Tweed Jacket is a fresh, feminine take on the classic country coat for AW12.
+The Jack Murphy Aurnia Ladies Tweed Jacket is a fresh, feminine take on the classic country coat.
 The Jacket is 100% wool with a satin lining providing extra warmth, and the detachable faux fur collar gives this Jacket an element of chic style.
-Also from Jack Murphy, the combination of the Millie Tweed Jacket and Charlotte Tweed Pencil Skirt in an elegant polka-dot tweed, is a definite favourite of ours at The Country Catalogue.

-At The Country Catalogue, we have been so impressed with the Alan Paine Tweed that the Rutland Kids Tweed Breeks are returning to our collection for a second season, with the addition of the Rutland Kids Tweed Waistcoat, new for 2012.
-The technical yet feminine Rutland Ladies Tweed Coat has also returned for a second year due to its popularity last season.
+At The Country Catalogue, we have been so impressed with the Alan Paine Tweed that the Rutland Kids Tweed Breeks have returned to our collection with the addition of the Rutland Kids Tweed Waistcoat.

-The new Alan Paine Compton Tweed Collection includes products for men, ladies and children.
+The Alan Paine Compton Tweed Collection includes products for men, ladies and children.
 The Compton Gents Tweed Coat, Tweed Waistcoat, Tweed Breeks and Compton Tweed Cap create a smart, comfortable and practical combination for the shooting field.
-Other tweed clothing brands at The Country catalogue include Musto, Hoggs, Deerhunter, Bonart and Laksen.
+Other tweed clothing brands at The Country catalogue include Musto, Hoggs of Fife, Deerhunter, Bonart and Laksen.

 The Technical side of Tweed Traditionally, tweed is known as a hardwearing, heavy cloth made in subdued earthy colours.
 Over the years though, the technology used in producing this traditional material has improved greatly, resulting in well designed, practical and comfortable pieces of clothing.
 Tweed clothes for outdoor use can now be lightweight, breathable and water repellent, perfect for braving Great British weather.